 Sherri Johnson, Ed.D.

-Sherri Johnson, Ed.D., currently serves as a professor in the Department of Mass Communication.
-She teaches classes in the Professional Media and Strategic Communications sequences.
+Sherri Johnson, Ed.D., currently serves as a professor and graduate program advisor in the Department of Mass Communication.
+She teaches classes in the Professional Media and Strategic Communications sequences and in the master's program.
 Her duties include mentoring students and serving on department and college committees.
 She is originally from Springdale, Arkansas.

 • Specialized Publications: MCOM 3333